nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 # Data storage

-The first place to store large data files is in your `short` folder, located at /short/project/username.
-As we saw from the `nci_account' output, you get 72 Gb on short and 20 on massdata. <br> <br> To transfer data between short on raijin to your local computer you use `rsync`.
+The first place to store large data files is in your 'short' folder, located at /short/project/username.
+As we saw from the `nci_account` output, you get 72 Gb on short and 20 on massdata. <br> <br> To transfer data between short on raijin to your local computer you use `rsync`.
 I don't have any large input files, but I do have to download some large result files, saved on to my short folder.
 To transfer a file from your `short` folder to you local machine, naviagate to the local folder you want to hold the file the type

+rsync  -e "ssh -c arcfour" username@r-dm.nci.org.au:/short/projectcode/username/filename

 For longer term storage, the user guide recommends massdata because it is backed up.